List of unproduced DC Comics projects: Dial "H" for Hero animated series

 Marv Wolfman had pitched a Dial "H" for Hero TV show to Hanna-Barbera alongside the Teen Titans back in the 1980s.

 #4Hero live-action series

 Machinima Inc. and DC Entertainment were producing a live-action web series based on an updated version of Dial H for Hero.
 Titled #4Hero, the VFX-heavy comedy would have been about a young woman named Nellie Tribble who discovers a smartphone app that allows her to temporarily gain semi-useful superpowers dictated by whatever is trending at the moment.
-Since then, no production updates were announced.
+Since then, no production updates have been announced.

 Booster Gold

 Booster Gold series by Greg Berlanti and Andrew Kreisberg

 In 2011, Syfy ordered a live-action Booster Gold series, developed by Greg Berlanti and Andrew Kreisberg.
-Two years later, a pilot script was turned in but nothing came of it.
+Two years later, a pilot script was turned in, but nothing came of it.

 DCEU Booster Gold film

 In 2015, a buddy cop film centered around Booster Gold and Blue Beetle was in development with Greg Berlanti attached as producer, with interest in directing it.
 Zack Stentz was hired to write the script, which was completed in March 2018.
 The project was later repurposed for the DC Universe franchise, in the form of a titular television series.